ayeryn/nextjs-dashboard/notes.md

 5. Insert the data and handle any errors.
    1. `revalidatePath` to clear the cache and trigger a new request to the server.
 [Doc](https://nextjs.org/docs/app/api-reference/functions/revalidatePath)
 6. Revalidate the cache and redirect the user back to invoices page.

+#### Updating an invoice

+1. Create a new dynamic route segment with the invoice `id`.
+2. Read the invoice `id` from the page params.
+3. Fetch the specific invoice from your database.
+4. Pre-populate the form with the invoice data.
+5. Update the invoice data in your database.